gpaumier/gp2/src/pages/home.rst

    Hi there; I'm Guillaume Paumier.\ [#pronunciation]_ In my work, I focus on bringing clarity to complex social and technical problems, like when I led a global movement of 70,000+ volunteers through a collaborative strategy process.\ [#Wikimedia2030]_ Or when I developed bioanalysis microfluidic devices based on thermosensitive polymers.\ [#PNIPAM]_ Or when I designed software that powers the world's largest photography competition.

    I think a lot about knowledge, time, and power.
 I have also developed a specialty of serving as a trusted agent, confidant, and thought partner for executives.
-I currently work at the Wikimedia Foundation, the nonprofit organization that supports Wikipedia and brings free knowledge to hundreds of millions of people every month, and supports them as they collectively make sense of our world.
+I served most recently as a Chief of Staff at the Wikimedia Foundation, the nonprofit organization that supports Wikipedia.

-   Read on to learn more about my story, or :ref:`skip ahead <footer-contact>` to contact me.
+   I am currently accepting new clients and inquiries; :ref:`contact me today <footer-contact>` to discuss your needs, or read on to learn more about me.

    .. class:: rowstart-1 rowspan-2 sidebar